Project Director Prince Hillary Maloba’s landmark speech in Kimilili, Kenya. 2 February, 2016.

 “Voluntary medical male circumcision” (VMMC) is the policy term for the world’s first mass surgical campaign, targeting Africans.
 Its goal is to create and maintain an 80% male circumcision rate throughout the African continent.

-14 million men and boys have been circumcised in the campaign, largely on American taxpayer dollars through the President’s Emergency Plan For AIDS Relief (PEPFAR).
+As of November 2017, 15.2 million men and boys have been circumcised on American taxpayer dollars through the President’s Emergency Plan For AIDS Relief (PEPFAR).
 Because many men refuse circumcision, “early infant male circumcision” (EIMC) was added to the VMMC agenda in 2016.
+EIMC is administered by UNICEF.

 It doesn’t help.
 It kills.